Enrollment per class: 60

 It is recommended that candidates review the technical standards found on pages 39-41 of the University of Delaware (UD) Department of Physical Therapy Program Policy Document (see link that follows) prior to submitting their application.

 NOTE: Meeting the minimum requirements does not guarantee admission.
 Acceptance is based on academic excellence, GRE performance, evidence of physical therapy clinical experience, the required essay, interview (by invitation only), and letters of recommendation.

 - A bachelor’s degree from an accredited institution.

 - Graduate Record Examination (GRE) must be taken and scores forwarded to the University of Delaware (School Code 5811).
 GRE scores older than five years will not be accepted for admission.

 - Verification of 100 hours minimum observing a U.S. licensed or educated physical therapist in patient care.
 A minimum of 50 hours is required at time of application.
 A minimum of 100 hours is required at time of matriculation.

-- Three letters of recommendation — two from U.S. licensed or educated physical therapists whom you have observed in patient care (Letters from a family member or close friend will not fulfill this requirement); one from an upper-level professor of a course you took.
+- Three letters of recommendation — two from U.S. licensed or educated physical therapists whom you have observed in patient care (Letters from a family member or close friend will not fulfill this requirement); one from a professor of an upper-level course you took.

 - Completion of prerequisite courses with a grade of C (2.0 minimum) or higher (see list that follows).

 - Completion of the PTCAS application.
 Please note that PTCAS applicant data of candidates who apply to UDPT will automatically transfer into the UD supplemental graduate application system.
 After the data transfer occurs, candidates will receive an email from the UD Office of Graduate & Professional Education to create a login, answer a couple of additional questions and pay a $35 supplemental application fee.
 Please DO NOT create a supplemental account or application prior to receiving the email from our Graduate Office.
 The supplemental application is due within one week of receiving the notice from the UD Graduate College.
 Candidates without a supplemental application on file will be considered incomplete and may not be reviewed for an admissions interview.